Android Phone Overheating? Here Are 11 Ways To Cool Down Your Android Phone

-Smartphones are getting more advanced everyday, with an increase in power and a decrease in size.
-However, this advancement has also led to an increase in overheating smartphone issue.
+Smartphones are getting more advanced every day, with an increase in power and a decrease in size.
+However, this advancement has also led to an increase in the overheating smartphone issue.
 With more processing power; more heat is generated, and a compact device makes it hard to release the heat properly.
 This is especially common in Android devices.

-You may notice that this problem isn’t common in iPhone, Blackberry or Windows phone.
-Primary reason for overheating on android is non-optimized hardware used by manufacturers without proper testing.
+You may notice that this problem isn’t common in iPhone, Blackberry, or Windows phone.
+The primary reason for overheating on android is non-optimized hardware used by manufacturers without proper testing.
 Processors have reached gigahertz and RAM up to 8 Gigabytes making Android phones very powerful and at the same time, a victim of overheating.
 If your Android phone is overheating, then there are many ways you can cool down your Android phone.
-Below we have listed 10 ways to stop your Android phone from overheating and cool it down.
+Below we have listed 11 ways to stop your Android phone from overheating and cool it down.

 Should You Be Concerned?